 Identity: More Than a Name

-As a business owner, you want to be sure people feel good when hearing your company name.
+As a business owner, find you want to be sure people feel good when hearing your company name.
 An effective logo is a great way to ensure people feel good about SEEing your company name.

-A business’s identity is established through the habitual actions of its owners, managers and employees.
+A business’s identity is established through the habitual actions of its owners, sales managers and employees.
 It is how a business views itself and, most importantly, how the public views the company.
 An effective logo expresses a business’s products, services, goals and principles to its clients as well as its associates.

 Recently, my design firm was contacted by the owner of HR Directions, a human resource consultancy.
 They hoped to have an original logo designed for use on business cards, stationary, company apparel and a web site.
 The business owner, being a devout Catholic Christian, specified he wanted to include in his company’s logo, a triangle and/or a trefoil to represent the Holy Trinity.
 The triangle was to point upward to signify increased production.
 The final requirement was to include rainbow colors to signify better things to come.